2021

 Natural gas is no more or less natural than oil; it's a non-renewable fossil fuel.
 We therefore call it "fossil gas," a term that is closer to reality.

-We need to debunk the myths surrounding "natural gas" and we must reduce its social acceptability, clearly demonstrating how it doesn't help our energy transition or the fight against climate change.
+We need to debunk the myths surrounding "natural gas" and we must reduce its social acceptability, clearly demonstrating how it doesn't help the energy transition or the fight against climate change.

 Équiterre has been campaigning for several years, along with other environmental and citizen-based organizations, against fossil gas (natural gas) on three levels: production, transportation and consumption